 - have increased competence in presenting and discussing complex corporate valuation issues in a challenging context.

 - be able to take complex financial information and distill from this the information important for valuation.

 - have confidence in conducting clear, written analyzes and presentation of fair value of a corporation or project towards investors, top management and board of directors.

-- understand the need for a substantial effort and high precision needed to excel in a demanding roles of equity research analysts, management consultants or investment bankers.
+- understand the need for substantial effort and high precision needed to excel in the demanding roles of equity research analysts, management consultants or investment bankers.

 Credit reduction due to overlap